What is diabetic nephropathy?

 As damage to the kidneys gets worse, your blood pressure rises.
 Your cholesterol and triglyceride levels rise too.
 You may need to take more than one medicine to treat these complications.

 And there are other steps you can take.
 For example:

 - Keep your blood sugar levels within your target range.
 This can help slow the damage to the small blood vessels in the kidneys.

 - Work with your doctor to keep your blood pressure under control.
 Your doctor will give you a goal for your blood pressure.
-Your goal will be based on your health and your age.
-An example of a goal is to keep your blood pressure below 130/80.
+Your goal will be based on your health.

 - Keep your heart healthy by eating healthy foods and exercising regularly.
 Preventing heart disease is important, because people with diabetes are more likely to have heart and blood vessel diseases.
 And people with kidney disease are at an even higher risk for heart disease.

 - Watch how much protein you eat.
 Eating too much is hard on your kidneys.
 If diabetes has affected your kidneys, limiting how much protein you eat may help you preserve kidney function.
 Talk to your doctor or dietitian about how much protein is best for you.